Moroccan cuisine: Desserts

 Usually, seasonal fruits rather than cooked desserts are served at the close of a meal.
-A common dessert is kaab el ghzal (كعب الغزال, gazelle ankles), a pastry stuffed with almond paste and topped with sugar.
-Another is halwa chebakia, pretzel-shaped dough deep-fried, soaked in honey and sprinkled with sesame seeds; it is eaten during the month of Ramadan.
-Jowhara is a delicacy typical of Fes, made with fried waraq pastry, cream, and toasted almond slices.
-Coconut fudge cakes, 'Zucre Coco', are popular also.
+A common dessert is kaab el ghzal (كعب الغزال, 'gazelle ankles'), a pastry stuffed with almond paste and topped with sugar.
+Another is halwa chebakia, pretzel-shaped dough deep-fried, soaked in honey and sprinkled with sesame seeds; it is eaten during Ramadan.
+Jowhara is typical of Fes, made with fried waraq pastry, cream, and toasted almond slices.
+Coconut fudge cakes, 'zucre coco', are also common.

 Seafood

 Morocco is endowed with over 3000 km of coastline.
 There is an abundance of fish in these coastal waters with the sardine being commercially significant as Morocco is the world's largest exporter.
 Sardines were used in the production of garum in Lixus.

 At Moroccan fish markets, one can find sole, swordfish, tuna, turbot, mackerel, shrimp, conger eel, skate, red snapper, spider crab, lobster and a variety of mollusks.

 In Moroccan cuisine, seafood is incorporated into, among others, tajines, bastilla, briouat, and paella.